 - Scuff marks

-- Ink splotches - particularily on the edges of paper
+- Ink splotches - particularly on the edges of paper

-On Mac computers the platen gap setting is found on the Paper Configuration menu in the Print dialog with most printers.
+On Mac computers the controls are found on the Advanced Media Configuration menu in the Print dialog:

-Epson desktop printers have a Thick Paper selection.
+Epson desktop printers have a Thick Paper or Envelope setting.

-When the Thick Paper setting is checked you will see a warning before each print job begins.
+When the Thick Paper setting is checked you may see a warning before each print job begins.

 On a Mac you will look for an EXTENSIONS SETTINGS menu in the Print dialog.